huggingface/diffusers/docs/source/en/quicktour.md

 >>> pipeline = DiffusionPipeline.from_pretrained("./stable-diffusion-v1-5", use_safetensors=True)
 ```

-Now you can run the pipeline as you would in the section above.
+Now, you can run the pipeline as you would in the section above.

 ### Swapping schedulers